minprog/app-studio/info/10 Syllabus.md

 You can get help from the TA's during weekly sessions, and you are encouraged to ask questions on [Slack](https://minprog.slack.com/).
 Your fellow students are supposed to help you out there, and our TA's will also monitor the `appstudio` channel.

+## Weekly meetings

-Other than that, you will meet with a course assistant to discuss each milestone, and that is where you'll get detailed feedback on the products you deliver.
+You will meet with a course assistant to discuss each milestone, and that is where you'll get detailed feedback on the products you deliver.
 Often, these sessions will result in some extra work.
+Topics of the meetings would normally include:

+* reporting on milestones
+* defending design decisions
+* presenting code for review

 ## Grades